Problem-Solving to Manage Stress

-- How your body responds, such as fatigue or difficulty sleeping.
+- How your body responds, such as fatigue or trouble sleeping.

 You can then find coping strategies, such as talking with others about your feelings of anger or depression.

-- Thinking of as many solutions as you can, even if they seem very difficult to accomplish.
+- Think of as many solutions as you can, even if they seem very hard to achieve.